patrickbwarren/transam-triton/EMULATOR.md

 tested to work with the 'Z' function command in the Level 7.2 Monitor.
 The target binary file should be specified at the command line with `-z` option.
-If the file exists it is loaded, otherwise a blank EPROM is created with all bytes set to 0xff.
-Then, function F7 performs the equivalent to a UV erase by setting all the bytes to 0xff (not necessary for a blank EPROM) and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.
+If the file exists it is loaded, otherwise a blank EPROM is created with all bytes set to `0xff`.
+To facilitate the use of the programmer, function F7 performs the equivalent to a UV erase by setting all the bytes to `0xff` (not necessary for a blank EPROM) and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.

 When writing to the EPROM the number of write cycles per memory location is monitored and a warning is printed if one attempts to save the EPROM with fewer than 100 write cycles for each byte.
 These write cycle counts are initialised to zero at the start, and reinitialised by the emulated UV erase step.
-This functions only as a check since in the emulation only one write cycle is needed per memory location to store the data.
+This just acts as a check since in the emulation only one write cycle is needed per memory location to store the data.
 Also, the 1 ms programming pulse duration is not emulated, rather the necessary signal that the write cycle is finished